SystemBuilders/LocKey/docs/lockservice.md

 	Mutex   sync.Mutex
 }
 ```
-On an `Acquire()` or `Release()`, the mutex of `SafeLockMap` is locked.
-The LockMap stores a mapping of the object that is locked to the sessionID that currently owns that object.
+On an `Acquire` or `Release`, the mutex of `SafeLockMap` is locked.
+The LockMap stores a mapping of the object that is locked to the processID that currently owns that object.

 ## Acquire
 When a client wishes to acquire a lock, it sends a HTTP request to the lock server (an HTTP server) at the `/acquire` endpoint with a marshaled JSON of the `LockRequest` struct.